-Galleries, both blue chip and contemporary, are losing control of artists, and literally don’t know how to regain it, just like record companies didn’t know what to do in the early 90’s when independent musicians began to promote themselves online.
+Galleries, both blue chip and contemporary, are struggling to maintain control, and literally don’t know exactly, what to do–just like record companies didn’t know what to do in the early 90’s when independent musicians began to promote themselves online.

 Galleries don’t know what to do because there is nothing they can do except get in the game at ground level like everyone else.

 Artists now have the upper hand, for a while, except most don’t know it yet, other than early adopters.

 When an artist can reach a buyer directly, and vice verse, what value and role does a contemporary art gallery really play?

 Other than in big cities, in order to survive, art galleries as we know them will have to adopt a brand new way to serve, and I mean really “serve” the artist and the buyer.

 This line from an Artsy article sums it up nicely; “They [Gallerists] said, ‘I don’t want artists to have that information that changes my relationship with them.
 I like it the way it is.’”

 Every record company executive sang exactly that same tune in the early 90’s, just before their jobs became redundant and most were fired en masse.

 Record companies gave the boot to most of their mid-level executives, and within a decade almost all record stores were closed too.